fuzionnz/nz.co.fuzion.transactional/README.md

-# Transactional Bounce Handler
+# Transactional Mail - Bounce and Tracking Handler

-This extension adds bounce handling to CiviCRM's transactional emails.
+This extension adds bounce handling to CiviCRM's transactional emails and creates Activities for mail such as Receipts and Invoices, which by default are not tracked in CiviCRM.

 CiviCRM by default only performs bounce handling when sending via CiviMail, but not when sending transactional emails such as scheduled reminders, event registrations, contribution receipts and the like.
 This extension addresses that limitation.

 ## Author

-This extension was written by Dave Reedy on behalf of [Fuzion](https://www.fuzion.co.nz).
+This extension was initially written by Dave Reedy on behalf of [Fuzion](https://www.fuzion.co.nz) and substantially extended by Jitendra Purohit.

 ## Configuration